Hire Reliable Farm Workers

 Minimum annual salaries under the General Employment Permit:

-• Horticulture workers — €32,691 per annum (DETE applies a reduced rate for this category)
+• Horticulture workers — €32,691 per annum, based on a 39-hour week at €16.12 an hour (DETE applies a reduced rate for this category)

-You must also pay at least the Irish National Minimum Wage (€14.15/hr as of January 2026) for all hours worked.
-The correct threshold for your specific role is confirmed during the free consultation.
+The hourly rate is what DETE checks, so a longer week costs more: a 40-hour contract needs €37,544 for a dairy farm assistant and €33,529.60 for a horticulture worker.
+Salary here means basic pay only — bonuses, shift allowances and overtime don't count towards it.
+You must also pay at least the National Minimum Wage (€14.15/hr as of January 2026) for all hours worked.
+The correct threshold for your role is confirmed during the free consultation.

 From initial consultation to the worker starting on your farm, the realistic timeline is 6 to 8 months.
 This includes the 28-day Labour Market Needs Test, DETE permit processing, visa approval, and travel from the Philippines.
 DETE processes applications in date order of receipt — check live processing dates at enterprise.gov.ie.
 We track these and keep you updated throughout.